leanprover-community/mathlib-update-action/README.md

 #### `token`

 A Github token to be used for committing and creating issues/PRs.
+This is **obligatory** if you want CI to run on the commits created by this action.
+Create [a fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with write permissions for Contents and Pull requests.
+Add it [as a secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) called `UPDATE_ACTION_TOKEN`.
+Then uncomment the `token:` line in the configuration block.

 Default: `${{ github.token }}`